Alejoss/Sophia.AI/contracts/README.md

 4. Chain ID: 31337.
 5. No block explorer.

+__Important__: If this is already set and you're launching the hardhat node again, reset your wallet's cache.

+There are times (and this is particular relevant to MetaMask) where you get weird errors due to tx nonces otherwise.

 ## Fund your MetaMask account

 For this project in particular, the seed is this: